Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Discussion

 \section{Discussion}

-Overall, our experiments reveal that the variance of the edge value makes a substantial difference in the performance of estimation methods for count-valued ERGMs.
-By turns, supplemental experiments suggest that network size does not alter the relative advantages of these methods, as we see similar performance on small-edge-variance Utah data (N=29) and on small-edge-variance North Carolina data (N=100) (see Section~\ref{sec_NC} in the Appendix).
-For small-edge-variance data, all methods perform very well in point estimation, while CD greatly overestimates the uncertainty, and MPLE underestimates uncertainties of dependence terms but overestimates them for non-dependence terms.
-Wall-clock time of the methods are close to each other, where the fastest methods are CD and MPLE with subsampling and parallel computing.
+Overall, this comparative simulation study reveals that the variance of the edge value makes a substantial difference in the performance of estimation methods for valued ERGMs, while network size primarily impacts computational cost.
+For small-variance data, all methods perform very well in point estimation, while CD greatly overestimates the uncertainty, and MPLE underestimates uncertainties of dependence terms.
+MCMLE seeded by either CD or MPLE offers high-quality estimates under all metrics.
+Wall-clock time of the methods are close to each other for small-variance small networks, but the speed advantages over MCMLE gets larger for CD and subsampled/multi-core MPLE as the network size increases.
+For very large graphs (especially when large numbers of cores become available), the relative speed advantage of the MPLE can become substantial, and may be a reasonable consideration in method selection.

-For large-edge-variance data, CD fails to offer reliable estimation for both coefficients and standard errors, and so does MCMLE seeded by CD.
-MPLE, on the other hand, offers high-quality estimation for both coefficients and, surprisingly, standard errors as well.
-MCMLE seeded by MPLE offers even better estimation, although it is already an order of magnitude slower than the slowest MPLE, which can be further accelerated by subsampling edge variables and/or parallel computing.
+For large-variance data, CD fails to offer reliable uncertainty estimates; its relatively high bias compared to MPLE also makes CD-MCMLE more prone to convergence failure.
+Both MPLE and MCMLE (given convergence of the latter) perform well in all quality evaluations, but MPLE is an order of magnitude faster than MCMLE, and can be further sped up by subsampling and parallel computing.
+Again, we observe that the speed advantages of MPLE become larger as graph size and edge variance increase.

-The results suggest that for small-edge-variance data, MCMLE can serve as the standard estimation method, considering its excellent estimation quality and reasonably fast computation.
-CD, as the most computationally efficient method, can be utilized for tasks that only require point estimations of coefficients, such as exploratory analysis, prediction or estimating models for network simulation.
-For tasks that are too expensive to perform MCMLE, such as high-dimensional models or large networks, MPLE with subsampling and parallel computing can be a feasible option, although caveats should be given when interpreting standard error estimates.
-As for networks with large edge variance, MPLE could be the go-to method with reliable first- and second-order estimates and the fastest computation.
-If time allows, one can increase the sample size of MPLE, or refine the MPLE with MCMLE to get further enhancements in estimation quality.